 Pets are not allowed in hurricane shelters nor are they allowed to remain in base housing during a sheltering event.

 Caged pets will be housed in a designated pet shelter, Bldg.
-A-931, on Boca Chica during the hurricane.
+A-931, at Boca Chica Field during the hurricane.

 From the Florida Keys Society for the Prevention of Cruelty to Animals, Inc.